 - The nonprofit organization, Marin School of the Arts Foundation (MSAF) was subsequently formed to fill the funding gap between program costs and funds provided by the Novato Unified School District.
-The Foundation works with a Board of Director to provide needed operating funds for programs, teaching resources and facility upgrades.
+The Foundation works with a Board of Director to provide needed operating funds for programs, teaching resources and equipment and instrument upgrades.
 Funding resources include the Annual Giving Campaign, corporate and foundation grants, and the Business Partner Campaign (formed in 2013-14), as well as annual fundraising activities and events.
-MSAF, on average, needs to raise $400,000 to cover needed program expenses.
+MSAF, on average, needs to raise $400,000 each school year to cover needed program expenses.

 - The Novato Unified School District provides funding for school facilities, most teacher salaries and basic classroom support.

-- Each year MSAF has increased funding raised from sources outside of Family Giving, for example with the creation of its Business Partner Campaign and an increase in grant awards from outside foundations.
+- Each year MSAF has increased funding raised from sources outside of Anuual Giving, for example with the creation of its Business Partner Campaign and an increase in grant awards from outside foundations.
 Those efforts continue to grow and expand.

 The MSA Foundation Annual Giving Campaign

-- MSA relies extensively upon Family Giving Campaign (FGC) contributions for each student to help provide for the quality education our students need and deserve.
+- MSA relies extensively upon Annual Giving Campaign (AGC) contributions for each student to help provide for the quality education our students need and deserve.
 The generosity of parents and student families has been key to making MSA programs successful.

 - Voluntary contributions can be made in one payment or spread over the academic year.
-The MSAF Family Giving Campaign has set a goal of $225,000 for the 2015-16 year.
-Contributions to the FGC can be made online or downloading the 2016-17 FGC form, which can be mailed or dropped off at the MSA office.
-Contributions can be increased by participating in your company’s matching gift program.
+The MSAF Annual Giving Campaign has set a goal of $2oo,000 for the 2017-18 year.
+Contributions to the FGC can be made online and can be increased by participating in your company’s matching gift program.
 Find out if your company offers a match here.